-The School shall post the current versions of the following policies and procedures on its official website:
+The SCHOOL shall post the current versions of the following policies and procedures on its official website:

-- (a).
-Admissions policies and procedures, including the lottery procedure, as described in Section 9.3 of this Charter Contract; - (b).
-Student conduct and discipline policy, as described in Section 10.4 of this Charter Contract; - (c).
-Complaints procedures, as described in Section 10.6 of this Charter Contract; - (d).
-Attendance policies and procedures, as described in Sections 9.6 and 9.7 of this Charter Contract; - (e).
-Procurement policy, as described in Section 8.5 of this Charter Contract; - (f).
-Safety plan, as described in Section 12.1 of this Charter Contract; - (g).
-Financial management policies and procedures, as described in Section 8.4 of this Charter Contract; - (h).
-Personnel policies, as described in Section 15.9 of this Charter Contract; - (i).
-Policies and procedures for reporting crime related incidents and suspected child abuse or neglect pursuant to Section 12.5 of this Charter Contract; and - (j).
+- Admissions policies and procedures, including the lottery procedure, as described in Section 9.3 of this Charter Contract; - 2.
+Student conduct and discipline policy, as described in Section 10.4 of this Charter Contract;

+- 3. Complaints procedures, as described in Section 10.6 of this Charter Contract; - 4.
+Attendance policies and procedures, as described in Sections 9.6 and 9.7 of this Charter Contract; - 5.
+Procurement policy, as described in Section 8.6 of this Charter Contract; - 6.
+Safety plan, as described in Section 12.1 of this Charter Contract; - Financial management policies and procedures, as described in Section 8.5 of this Charter Contract; - 8.
+Personnel policies, as described in Section 15.9 of this Charter Contract; - 9.
+Policies and procedures for reporting crime related incidents and suspected child abuse or neglect pursuant to Section 12.5 of this Charter Contract; and - 10.
 Policies and procedures related to the prohibited use of tobacco and tobacco products pursuant to section 12.6 of this Charter Contract.